SimonGoring/neotomadb-manual/_build/html/_sources/tables_dataset.txt

   An arbitrary submission identification number.

 **DatasetID (Foreign Key)**
   Dataset identification number.
-Field links to the `Datasets <#table-datasets>`__ table.
+Field links to the :ref:`Datasets` table.
 Datasets may occur multiple times in this table (e.g. once for the original compilation into a different database and a second time for the recompilation into Neotoma).

 **ProjectID (Foreign Key)**
   Database project responsible for the submission or compilation.

 **ContactID (Foreign Key)**
   Contact identification number.
-Field links to the `Contacts <#_Table:_Contacts>`__ table.
+Field links to the :ref:`Contacts` table.
 The Contact is the person who submitted, resubmitted, compiled, or recompiled the data.
 This person is not necessarily the Dataset PI; it is the person who submitted the data or compiled the data from the literature.

 **SubmissionDate**
   Date of the submission, resubmission, compilation, or recompilation.

 **SubmissionTypeID (Foreign Key)**
   Submission Type identification number.
-Field links to the DatasetSubmissionsType table.
+Field links to the :ref:`DatasetSubmissionsType` table.

 **Notes**
   Free form notes or comments about the submission.